in Hangzhou

 Lineage

-1. Xu Xiuwen (徐修文), Abbot of Shaolin Temple’s Nanyuan Hall.
-Teaching Shaolin Buddha boxing (少林佛漢拳) and commando training to the warrior monks.
+1. Xu Xiuwen (徐修文), Abbot of Henan Shaolin Temple’s Nanyuan Hall.
+Teaching Shaolin Buddha Guards boxing (少林佛漢拳) and commando training to the warrior monks.

-3. Gong Meilin (鞏梅林), Wuju (武舉人) officer of the Qing army, and Dong Jiezi (董介子), his own Shaolin brother.
+3. Gong Meilin (鞏梅林), from Hebei province, Cangzhou area, became a Wuju (武舉人), an officer of the Qing army, together Dong Jiezi (董介子), his step-brother.

 5. Yu Baohua (余寶華) from Hangzhou, learned in the 60s from Gong Chengxiang